opallab/neural_networks_and_computation/README.md

-# Computational Capability and Efficiency of Neural Networks.
+# Computational Capability and Efficiency of Neural Networks: A Repository of Papers

 Contributed by Kimon Fountoulakis